wigwamapp/wigwam/README.md

 - 🧩 A classic browser extension.

-- 🌐 Fast and simple interaction with Web3 world.
+- 🌐 Fast and simple interaction with Web 3.0 world.

 - 🤲 Non-custodial.
 We don't have a server or a central hub.
 The keys belong to the user and are stored on his device in encrypted form.